sharonumute/SENG411-HCI-Experiment/README.md

 # SENG411 Assignment 2

+You can view the experiment at: "https://sharonumute.github.io/SENG411-HCI-Experiment"

 ## Running the code

 1. In the root directory, run `yarn start`

+## Important: Deployment

+1. in the `package.json` file, change the `homepage` variable to your deployment URL

 ## Important: Saving data to Google Sheets